smartcrib/password-scrambler-ws/README.md

 password-scrambler-ws
 =====================

+If you never heard about S-CRIB Scrambler, have a look at the project page at http://docs.s-crib.com/doku.php/how_to_use_scramble_scrib

 Python implementation of a web service for Smart Crib hardware password scramblers

 This implementation has been tested with Raspberry Pi with Raspbian.
 Monit scripts have not been tested in any way.